 Our dreams want to help re-connect us with something that we have lost and that something varies for each of us.
 For some, it may mean a desire for more wholeness, to simply be more aware and happier in life.
 For others it may be to have better and more meaningful relationships.
 Understanding the teachings in our dreams can be a support for a current spiritual practice, or a practice in itself, deepening the connection with our true self.

 Below is my interview on Grief Dreams Podcast.
-Joshuah Black speaks with me about my dreamwork practice, my work as a hospice volunteer working with the dreams and visions of the dying and the dreams of the bereaved.
+Dr. Joshua Black speaks with me about my dreamwork practice and my work as a hospice volunteer working with the dreams and visions of the dying as well as the dreams of the bereaved.

 If you would like to get a feel for how I work with dreams, go to my Submit a Dream page, send me a dream and we can explore it together as a free consultation.